maths/moodle-qtype_stack/doc/en/Developer/Development_track.md

 ### Interface features

+* Add an option to display and/or using language strings not \wedge, \vee.
 * Change the syntax hint so that the *value* of the variables is used.
 This enables the first line to be seeded with random parameters.

 ## Comments.